Building on CIPFA’s 130 year history of championing excellence in public finance management, we are committed to helping

 Les is CIPFA's Head of Counter Fraud Training and has over 30 years’ experience in economic crime investigation and fraud risk management in both the public and private sectors.

 Head of Counter Fraud Policy and Strategy, CIPFA Counter Fraud Centre

-Laura is Head of Research and Development for CIPFA's Counter Fraud Centre and has over 10 years experience of working in the fraud and financial crime arena.
+Laura is Head of Counter Fraud Policy and Strategy for CIPFA's Counter Fraud Centre and has over 10 years experience of working in the fraud and financial crime arena.
 A forensic accountant by training, Laura is a Chartered Accountant and a Counter Fraud Expert (ACFE) and also a Member of the Fraud Advisory Panel.
 Prior to joining CIPFA Laura was the Deputy Head of Counter Fraud Management at the British Council, leading on the prevention and detection elements of the Counter Fraud Strategy and managing complex investigations overseas.

 Diana is the lead advisor for the CIPFA Better Governance Forum and is CIPFA’s representative on the Internal Audit Standards Advisory Board.
 She is a CIPFA qualified accountant and is also a member of the Chartered Institute of Personnel and Development.
 Prior to joining CIPFA in 2008 she was head of internal audit at Salisbury Council and held other audit roles in local government and at the National Audit Office.